garrandall/popular-music-data/tracks/without-love--there-is-nothing--ray-charles.md

 Whoa, without love, friends I have nothing, at all Ohhh, I have conquered, yeah the world
 Oh-hooo, tell me what did I have?
-Without love, ohh, I have nothing now, at all
+Without love, oh, I have nothing now, at all